Tag Archives: Christmas

 Meditation by Msgr Charles Pope: Don’t Be a Liar at Christmas

 As usual Monsignor Pope brings up some excellent matter for Catholic reflection.
 Ours is an Incarnational religion.
 This was a major theme of all of Father Feeney’s preaching and teaching and Msgr.
-Pope beautifully expounds upon this truth, so necessary for our salvation.
-Washington DC Archdiocesan website: At Christmas we celebrate the fact of the Word becoming Flesh.
-But what does this mean for us … More →
+Pope beautifully expounds upon this truth, so necessary … Continue reading

 Merry Childermas!

 Today is the feast of the Holy Innocents, once known in the Anglophone world as Childermas.
-This curious word is an elision of “Mass of the Children,” that is, the liturgical commemoration of those little boys of Bethlehem who were massacred by Herod the Great.
-The suffix serves as a reminder that the principal way to observe such a day was to attend the Holy … More →
+This curious word is an elision of “Mass of the Children,” that is, the liturgical commemoration of those little boys of Bethlehem who were … Continue reading

 Saint Joseph: The Hero of Christmas